 Followers: 29.3K

-Being one of the original Northern Irish food bloggers, Conor has worked with a wide range of businesses over the years.
-These include: Mash Direct, Gander, Dairy Council Northern Ireland, Six by Nico, KP Snacks and Boost Drinks to name a few.
+One of the original Northern Irish food bloggers, Conor has worked with a wide range of businesses over the years.
+These include Mash Direct, Gander, Dairy Council Northern Ireland, Six by Nico, KP Snacks, and Boost Drinks, to name a few.
 He is also the current Brand Ambassador for EUROSPAR NI.

 Nate Grimley AKA @boredoflunch.
 Image credit: Bored of Lunch Instagram